 Dr. Van Ittersum was the grateful recipient of a nine-month Research Grant of the Leverhulme Trust in the academic year 2009/2010.
 As a Visiting Scholar at Huygens ING, she did research on Grotius’ working papers extant in The Netherlands, particularly the circulation of this material in the early modern period.
 One of the fruits of her labour was the article “Knowledge Production in the Dutch Republic: The Household Academy of Hugo Grotius (1583-1645),” which appeared in the Journal of the History of Ideas.

 Dr. Van Ittersum has a book contract with Brill Academic Publishers for a monograph on the transmission and dispersal of Grotius’ working papers.
 These voluminous materials –thousands of folios are extant today-- moved in and out of public view over a period of three centuries.
 What has happened to these papers, who has used them and which purposes have been served by them is closely connected with Grotius' public image(s) in different times and places.
 Grotius has been many things to many people: a martyr of toleration for Dutch Remonstrants, a republican hero for Dutch Patriots and, most recently, a founding father of international law.
-How the interaction between Grotius’ public image(s) and the survival and study of his working papers has shaped our understanding of the nachleben of seventeenth century scholars –it is as much true for Hobbes and Locke as it is for Grotius— Dr. Van Ittersum intends to explain in her forthcoming monograph.
+How the interaction between Grotius’ public image(s) and the survival and study of his working papers has shaped our understanding of his nachleben, Dr. Van Ittersum intends to explain in her forthcoming monograph.

 Suggested areas for postgraduate supervision